kubernetes/enhancements/keps/sig-apps/3140-TimeZone-support-in-CronJob/README.md

 ## Summary

-CronJob creates Jobs based on the schedule specified by the author, but the Time Zone used during the creation depens on where kube-controller-manager is running.
+CronJob creates Jobs based on the schedule specified by the author, but the Time Zone used during the creation depends on where kube-controller-manager is running.
 This proposal aims to extend CronJob resource with the ability for a user to define the TimeZone when a Job should be created.